Common Perceptions About Corporate-Owned Veterinary Practices:

 HIGH TURNOVER OF MANAGEMENT AND SUPPORT CENTER EMPLOYEES:

-- Corporate consolidators can own 100s of veterinary hospitals across the country and their business model requires a Support Center which includes a LARGE INFRASTRUCTURE OF MANAGERS AND SUPPORT TEAMS.
-The Support Center is operated from a remote location and In many cases can be located in a different state.
-Its organizational structure includes MULTIPLE LAYERS OF MANAGEMENT which is very different from independent practices.
+- Corporate consolidators can own 100s of veterinary hospitals across the country and their business model requires a support center which includes a LARGE INFRASTRUCTURE OF MANAGERS AND SUPPORT TEAMS.
+The support center is operated from a remote location and In many cases can be located in a different state.
+Its organizational structure includes multiple layers of management which is very different from independent practices.

-- In contrast, with independently owned veterinary practices, the veterinarian(s) that owns and operates the local practice, is in direct contact with all of its employees (Support Center doesn’t exist) and is actively involved in the decisions of the veterinary practice.
+- In contrast, with independently owned veterinary practices, the veterinarian(s) that owns and operates the local practice, is in direct contact with all of its employees (support center doesn’t exist) and is actively involved in the decisions of the veterinary practice.

 - High management turnover (including support team staff) can negatively impact veterinary workers throughout its network of animal hospitals and may exacerbate the industry SHORTAGE OF VETERINARIANS and technicians.